“Some of us think holding on makes us strong, but sometimes it is letting go.”

 We bemoan the collaborations that didn’t prove fertile, the target we may have missed or the client that got away.
 We are taught repeatedly to “stick with things” and to “never give up“.
 Yet, I’ve seen this strategy backfire and cause a great deal of stress.
 In times such as these, taking an honest look at our goals to evaluate where we really are is critical.
 We must be aware of our available psychological resources and prevent further drain.

-Invariably, the elements that we value the most, that live at our core, cause us the most trouble.
+Invariably, the elements that we value the most and live at the core, can cause us the most trouble.

 People also cycle in and out, of our work lives.
 There are expectations attached to them as well — and not all of these might have been fulfilled.
 There may have been a mismatch, or we (or they) have changed or circumstances influenced the outcomes.
 Our time with them may have felt unproductive and frustrating, but inevitably, “it was what it was”.

 Sometimes we simply must move on — and let go.